milovanarsul/CovidInfo/README.md

 # CovidInfo
 Bachelor's Degree Project

-iOS App built using Swift, UIKit, SwiftUI, CoreData
+iOS App built using Swift, UIKit, SwiftUI, CoreData, FIrebase For the best results, run on a physical iPhone 12, 13 or later, running iOS 15 or later